IsufiE/Market-Cap-Updater/README.md

 🔍 About the Market Cap + Shares Data
 Due to how Yahoo Finance’s public API works:

-marketCap and sharesOutstanding might not always be available

-You may get 401 or Too many requests errors after frequent usage

-This app estimates market cap from price * shares if the raw marketCap field is missing (when possible)
+-marketCap and sharesOutstanding might not always be available -You may get 401 or Too many requests errors after frequent usage -This app estimates market cap from price * shares if the raw marketCap field is missing (when possible)

-For full reliability, you’d need an API key from a paid service like:
+-For full reliability, you’d need an API key from a paid service like:

-Alpha Vantage
+--Alpha Vantage

-IEX Cloud
+--IEX Cloud

-Polygon.io
+--Polygon.io